Katter's Australian Party: Name

 The party's application for registration was denied by the Australian Electoral Commission on 17 August 2011, on the grounds that the intended party name ("The Australian Party") was too generic and likely to cause confusion.
 On 27 September 2011, Katter's Australian Party was registered by the Australian Electoral Commission.
 Although the party was unsuccessful in registering the shorter party name "The Australian Party" nationally, its simultaneous application to register in Queensland with the abbreviated name succeeded, despite a few public objections.

 Under Queensland electoral law the party appears on the state election ballots only under its abbreviated name.
 To avoid ballot-box party names varying across Australian states, the KAP unsuccessfully appealed to the courts to have ballots reprinted so that the full party name and not the abbreviated one would appear on ballots for the 2012 Queensland state election.

 Political positions

 The KAP is orientated towards agrarian issues.
-It has also been described as conservative, socially conservative, and nationalist.
-Regarding fiscal issues, it supports protectionism, economic nationalism, and a developmentalist vision towards the implementation of tariffs.
+It has also been described as conservative, socially conservative, populist, and nationalist.
+Regarding fiscal issues, it supports protectionism, economic nationalism, agrarian socialism, welfare chauvinism, and a developmentalist vision towards the implementation of tariffs, with founder Bob Katter himself describing his views as mirroring those of the former Country Party under the leadership of John McEwen.
 It advocates for North Queensland statehood.
 The party is described as economically left-wing and socially right-wing.

+Katter, like his father, Bob Sr. before him, has long retained elements of 1950s Australian Labor Party economic policy in his platform, and this is reflected in KAP policy.